thebigfilecom/thebigfile-com-dev/style-guide.md

 ### Spelling, grammar, and word choice
 The following spelling, grammar, and word choice rules should be followed:
 - Avoid using language that uses 'we' or 'us'; use a protocol point of view, such as phrases like, "the protocol ensures", "the protocol does", and “it is explained” rather than “we explain”.
-This is to help make clear that ICP is a protocol that is community-controlled and autonomously governed.
+This is to help make clear that BIG is a protocol that is community-controlled and autonomously governed.
       - An exception to this is the Developer Blog; blog posts are written using a different style for a different audience, and using 'we' or 'us' in this context is acceptable.
 - Do not refer to the BigFile as a system or a platform.
 Say "BigFile" or "protocol" instead.
 - Regarding spelling and grammar, American spelling and grammar should be used with the exception that all article titles follow British capitalization rules (see details in the Capitalization section.)